remcokalf/facetwp-wp-blocks/README.md

 Install and activate the plugin, then:

 - Add one of the above blocks.
 It will add the main parent block and at the least one child block: the "Post Template" block.
-- Select the main (parent) block
+- Select the main (parent) block.
 - Enable FacetWP with the "Enable FacetWP" toggle in the sidebar
+- Add some facets to the page.
+The easiest way is to use a Shortcode block for each facet.
+For pagination use a Pager facet.
-- Save the page
+- Save the page.

 ### Optional: add a custom 'No results' block